1 Finding Concurrent ECOSTRESS and EMIT Data

 To download or stream NASA data you will need an Earthdata account, you can create one here.
 We will use the login function from the earthaccess library for authentication before downloading at the end of the notebook.
 This function can also be used to create a local .netrc file if it doesn’t exist or add your login info to an existing .netrc file.
 If no Earthdata Login credentials are found in the .netrc you’ll be prompted for them.
 This step is not necessary to conduct searches but is needed to download or stream data.

-2. Search for ECOSTRESS and EMIT Data
+2. Searching for ECOSTRESS and EMIT Data

 2.1 Define Spatial Region of Interest